-Introduction to Sociology SOCI-102 3 hours
+Introduction to Sociology T▶ SOCI-102 3 hours

 This course introduces the study of the social lives of people.
 It combines theory and application in the study of family, government, deviance, collective behavior, and other topics.
-Reading and writing skills commensurate with eligibility for concurrent enrollment in English I is strongly recommended.
+Reading and writing skills commensurate with eligibility for concurrent enrollment in English I are strongly recommended.
+Course offered fall and spring semesters.